MicrosoftDocs/microsoft-salescopilot-docs/articles/view-save-email-summary-crm.md

     :::image type="content" source="media/summary-citation.png" alt-text="Screenshot of a citation in the Copilot for Sales pane in Outlook.":::

     To view basic information about the contact, account, or opportunity, select the link in blue.
-To open the record in your CRM to view complete details, select :::image type="icon" source="media/open-record.png" border="false"::: on the summary card.
+To view complete details in your CRM, select :::image type="icon" source="media/open-record.png" border="false"::: on the summary card.

     :::image type="content" source="media/summary-source.png" alt-text="Screenshot of contact details in the Copilot for Sales pane in Outlook.":::

-- To have Copilot help you draft a reply from scratch, select **Draft an email**.
+- To draft a reply from scratch with Copilot's help, select **Draft an email**.
 To start with some context, select the arrow next to **Draft an email**, and then select either **Reply to an inquiry**, **Make a proposal**, or **Address a concern**.
 Learn more in [Draft an email message in Copilot for Sales app](./use-copilot-kickstart-email-messages.md).

 - To share the summary to Microsoft Teams, select **Share** > **Share to Teams**.
 In the search box under **Share to:**, start typing the name of a person, channel, or chat, and then select it from the list.
 Add a message if you like, edit the summary if needed, and then select **Share**.